spencermiller6/MediaCycle/README.md

 ## ToDo

+- [ ] Ability to pass in a path as feed argument
+- [ ] Support for relative navigation by index
+- [ ] Some light consistency improvements, refactoring, warning fixes
+- [ ] Command for opening an article
+  - [ ] In new tab
+  - [ ] As text
+- [ ] Make release time functionality more intuitive (sort by release time? only show x latest release times?)
-- [ ] Reorganize classes/namespaces because they are very goofy currently
+- [x] Reorganize classes/namespaces because they are very goofy currently
 - [ ] Support for config
   - [ ] Options for what properties are shown when displaying a list of folders, sources, or articles
-- [ ] Proper CLI features / navigation
+- [x] Proper CLI features / navigation
-  - [ ] Ability to edit/remove/rename a portion of your OPML
+  - [x] Ability to edit/remove/rename a portion of your OPML
-  - [ ] Open a folder to view contents vs. open a folder and view the aggregated feed
+  - [x] Open a folder to view contents vs. open a folder and view the aggregated feed
 - [ ] Tracking metrics
   - [ ] Article viewed status, settable from a directory level
   - [ ] Like/dislike